Einár: Early life and career

 Einár's first solo single "Gucci / Duckar Popo" was streamed on Spotify over one million times.
 His second single "Katten i trakten" peaked at number one on the Swedish Singles Chart in February 2019.
 His follow-up single "Rör mig" entered the Sverigetopplistan chart at number three in its first week of release in May 2019.
 Einár released the studio albums Första klass, Nummer 1 and Welcome to Sweden; The first two albums were released in 2019 and the third on 15 May 2020.
 Welcome to Sweden debuted and peaked at number two on the Swedish Albums Chart.
 Första klass and Nummer 1 peaked at number one.

 Einár won the Musikförläggarnas pris in 2019 in the Breakthrough of the Year category.
-At Sveriges Radio's P3 Guld gala in 2020, which was broadcast on SVT, he won in the Song of the Year category for the song "Katten i trakten."
+At Sveriges Radio's P3 Guld gala in 2020, which was broadcast on SVT, he won in the Song of the Year category for the song "Katten i trakten".
 At the 2020 Grammis awards, Einár won the awards for Newcomer of the Year and Hiphop of the Year.

 Criminal activity

 Einár was convicted for minor narcotics crime, assault and driving without a permit.
 In October 2021, he was arrested after a stabbing.
 He also socialised with known criminals.
-There are also theories that he was behind the murder of the brother of the rival rapper Haval.